lcgarman/MJHP_analysis/README.md

 The Mott-Jones Hamilton Population analysis.
 A program for analyzing the Mott-Jones effect in intermetallic compounds.

 ## Installation
-Provided you have an SSH key to clone the repo, run these commands:
+Provided you have an SSH key to clone the repository, run these commands:
 ```
 git clone git@github.com:lcgarman/MJHP_analysis.git
 cd MJHP_analysis/src